ScorchingShade/Go_Practice_NOW/README.md

 # Go Practice By Ankush Sharma
 Version 1.0
-### Just learning how to build go apps and practicing them
+### Learn how to build go apps and practicing them.

 ##### Series
 - Prac*_Basics deal with all the basic stuff.